-- Step 1 Locate the two power connectors on the switch front panel labeled DC-A and DC-B. - Step 2 Identify the connector positive and return DC power connections.
-The labels for power connectors DC-A and DC-B are on the switch panel as displayed in Table 2-2.
+- 1. Locate the two power connectors on the switch front panel labeled DC-A and DC-B. - Identify the connector positive and return DC power connections.
+The labels for power connectors DC-A and DC-B are on the switch panel as displayed below.